Carburetion > HS4 waxstat carburetor maintenance on Austin Mini

 Op 12

-Remove the bowl cover + float assembly.
+Remove the float chamber cover + float assembly.
 Pull by hand.

 Op 13